 DIANE B. ARY of Quincy was appointed in April 2015 to fill the vacant board seat left open due to the resignation of a previous board member.
-Mrs. Ary is the senior manager of information technology at ADM Alliance Nutrition in Quincy.
+She currently serves as vice-chair.
+Mrs. Ary is the senior manager of information technology at ADM Animal Nutrition in Quincy.
 She holds a bachelor's degree in business administration and management and a master's degree in business administration from Quincy University.
 Mrs. Ary has been active in a variety of community organizations and has served on several boards, including past president and member of Quincy Service League, past co-president and member of St. Peter Grade School Council, a volunteer for various committees and activities for both Quincy Parochial and Public School organizations, and a mentor in the Quincy Public Schools Child and Family Mentor Program.
-Mrs. Ary has been a member of the JWCC Foundation Board and currently serves as its president.
+Mrs. Ary is a member and past president of the JWCC Foundation Board and currently serves as its president.